What is an Epoxy Resin System

 It’s surprisingly versatile.

-Is Epoxy the Only Option?
+Is Epoxy the Only Choice?

-• PU (Polyurethane) systems – more flexible and better for UV exposure.
+• PU (Polyurethane) systems – more flexible and

 Final Thoughts